 The League of Women of Arizona does not endorse the contents of any websites to which it links; such Internet addresses contain information not posted by the League and are included to provide convenient access to additional information.
 The League does not endorse or control these external Internet addresses nor guarantees the accuracy of such addresses.

 Medicaid Expansion: This was passed by a bipartisan group of legislators.
-Then the United Republican Alliance of Principled Conservatives group took out petitions to put it on the 2014 ballot.
-They did not have enough signatures.
+Then the United Republican Alliance of Principled Conservatives group took out petitions to put it on the 2014 ballot but did not have enough signatures.
 So 36 Republican lawmakers are asking a judge to invalidate the plan.
-They filed a lawsuit against Gov. Jan Brewer and contends the levy on hospitals is a tax.
+They filed a lawsuit against Gov. Jan Brewer that contends the levy on hospitals is a tax.
 The Goldwater Institute is representing the legislators.
 The LWVAZ supports the expansion and is working to help citizens get signed up for the coverage.

-Clean Elections Commission: The commission went to court as the new law (H2593) scraps the current $14,688 limit on what legislative candidates can take from political action committees.
+Clean Elections Commission: The commission went to court as the new law (H2593) scraps the current limit on what legislative candidates can take from political action committees.
 Individuals were giving $400 and now can give $4000.The court refused to block the higher cap on donations from taking effect.
 This could keep candidates from using the Clean Elections funds.
 On Oct.
-15, the AZ Court of Appeals accepted special action on jurisdiction and granting relief, with opinion to follow.
-It also ordered Ken Bennett, in capacity of SOS office, from enforcing or implementing HB2593 pending further order of this court.
+15, 2013, the AZ Court of Appeals accepted special action on jurisdiction and granting relief, with opinion to follow.
+It also ordered Ken Bennett, in capacity of SoS office, from enforcing or implementing HB2593 pending further order of this court.
+On December 17, 1013, the AZ Supreme Court ruled that political candidates can accept much larger sums of money from donors.Candidates who run with private money can raise more than those who run with publicly financed money as this remains the same amount.

-SB1070 Update: Thr 9th U.S. Circuit Court of Appeals on Oct.
-5th ruled AZ cannot enforce yet another provision of this bill aimed at illegal immigration.
+SB1070 Update: The 9th U.S. Circuit Court of Appeals on Oct.
+5, 2013, ruled AZ cannot enforce yet another provision of this bill aimed at illegal immigration.
 The ruling affirms a lower-court ruling barring the state from enforcing the provision which would punish those who knowingly transport or harbor someone in this country illegally.